 Qualtrics is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC), and individuals have a right to contact the FTC regarding services provided by Qualtrics.

 If you are an EU or Swiss citizen, and have questions about your personal information that may have been collected in a Qualtrics survey, please contact the entity that created or sent you the survey.
 Data collected and only processes Data as controlled by the customer.
-If the survey creator is unresponsive with your inquiry, please contact Qualtrics Support.
+If the survey creator is unresponsive to your inquiry, please contact Qualtrics Support.

 General inquiries regarding this policy, or any complaints regarding surveys that are unresolved by the survey creator, may be sent to Qualtrics Support by visiting https://www.qualtrics.com/support/ and clicking on “Contact Us” or by calling the number listed on the main www.qualtrics.com web site.
 There is no charge for this inquiry.